This post was originally published on October 10, 2017. It was updated with new research in April 2021.

 There are also a lot of nitpicky things in title case capitalization, which resulted in some very odd capitalization in content across the web.
 Owens, who I mentioned above, recommends that brands that are looking for consistency should capitalize every word in their headlines.
 I’d say that’s good advice for subject lines too.

 Sometimes you need to seem authoritative, but you can’t do that if you are mixing up “A” being uppercase or “the” being lowercase.
 Perhaps it is best to just capitalize all words in your subject lines, especially with how fast content is usually released.

 Technically, all three options are options for subject line capitalization can be effective in certain situations.
 More realistically, the decision is between sentence case and title case.

 A/B testing is the only way to determine the best approach for your particular audience(s).
-But, to give you an idea as to where the area is trending, I searched through the first few pages of Google.
+But, to give you an idea as to where the area is trending, I searched through the first few pages of Google in 2017.
 I recorded which styles each blog on the topic recommended.